 - Vacation Leave is payable upon termination of employment up to a maximum of 180 hours

 - 9-month employees are not eligible for vacation leave

 - Must serve new six month waiting period before use of vacation leave

 - Unused vacation leave is not paid out upon termination

-- Eligible employees will receive the following paid holidays: New Year's Day, Martin Luther King Jr.’s Birthday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Friday after Thanksgiving, and Christmas Day.
+- Eligible employees will receive the following paid holidays: New Year's Day, Martin Luther King Jr.’s Birthday, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving Day, the Friday after Thanksgiving, and Christmas Day.